-In study AXA1125-002, administration of AXA1125 was associated with decreased liver fat, improved insulin sensitivity (i.e., lower Homeostatic Model Assessment of Insulin Resistance) and induction of fat oxidation (i.e., increased beta-hydroxybutyrate).
-In subjects who received AXA1125, mean blood levels of key fibroinflammatory biomarkers tended to decrease compared to the mean preadministration baseline levels.
-We believe these data suggest AXA1125 has the potential to impact three critical drivers associated with NAFLD, metabolism, inflammation and fibrosis.
+In study AXA1125-002, administration of AXA1125 24g three times a day was associated with a trend of decreased liver fat, improved insulin sensitivity (i.e., lower Homeostatic Model Assessment of Insulin Resistance) and induction of fat oxidation (i.e., increased beta-hydroxybutyrate).
+In subjects who received AXA1125, mean blood levels of key fibroinflammatory biomarkers tended to decrease compared to the mean pre-administration baseline levels.
+We believe these data suggest AXA1125 has the potential to impact three critical drivers associated with NAFLD-metabolism, inflammation and fibrosis.
 Leveraging these findings, we rapidly designed AXA1957 to potentially address additional populations within the liver health and disease spectrum, including pediatrics.

-In January 2019, we initiated study AXA1125-003, a 16-week, randomized, single-blind, placebo-controlled, Non-IND, IRB-Approved Clinical Study to assess safety, tolerability, and physiological impact on the normal structures and functions of AXA1125 and AXA1957 in approximately 105 subjects with NAFLD.
-We currently anticipate the final data readout from this study in the second half of 2020.
+In January 2019, we initiated study AXA1125-003, a 16-week, randomized, single-blind, placebo-controlled, Non-IND, IRB-Approved Clinical Study to assess safety, tolerability and physiological impact on the normal structures and functions of AXA1125 and AXA1957 in approximately 105 adult subjects with NAFLD.
+We currently anticipate the data readout from this study in the second half of 2020.
+In the second half of 2019, we also plan to initiate AXA1957-002, a placebo-controlled, single-blind, randomized (2:1), controlled Non-IND, IRB-Approved Clinical Study to assess safety, tolerability and physiological impact on the normal structures and functions of AXA1957 in approximately 30 adolescent subjects with NAFLD.